 Q: Was getting a work permit or visa a relatively easy process?
 Did you tackle the visa process yourself, or did you enlist the services of an immigration consultant?

 A: I got a student visa from the Italian Consulate in Chicago: definitely no simple task, but doable.
 I did this myself – armed with patience, persistence and lots of wine.
-Once I was here and studying, I renewed my stay permit for study for the duration of the course, which was a couple of years.
+Once I was here and studying, I renewed my stay permit to study for the duration of the course, which was a couple of years.
 Once I graduated, I converted the permit from study to work.
 I’ve written more in-depth about this process on my blog for anyone interested.

 I would suggest anyone interested in moving to Italy to take the route I did: get a visa to enter as a student, then once you’re here and have made some contacts and learned Italian, you can find a job and convert it to a work permit.
 Otherwise, you’d need to have already found a job contract, housing and everything before moving, which seems nearly impossible unless you’re doing a specific programme.